celestialdb/celestial/README.md

   * [State Management](#state-management)

-# What is Celestial
+# CxAg

-[Redux Toolkit](https://github.com/reduxjs/redux-toolkit) provides a rich set of tools to build fast, snappy frontends.
-However, managing an in-house deployment is complex and requires expertise.
-Celestial gives you all the power of Redux Toolkit minus the hassle, making it simpler to build fast and snappy React apps.
+CxAG streamlines backend integration for your application by generating the necessary wiring code containing fetch calls to the API, error handling, etc.

+It is based on the [RTK](https://github.com/reduxjs/redux-toolkit) framework which provides rich tooling for a fast and snappy user experience, such as loading state management, duplicate fetch calls, caching, optimistic updates.

-**By generating your RTK definitions, Celestial wraps away the complexity of Redux Toolkit, exposing an intuitive hook-based interface for declarative server interaction and simplified state management.**
+While RTK is powerful, it can be complex and requires boilerplate code, presenting a learning curve.
+By generating your RTK definitions, CxAg abstracts away this complexity, providing an intuitive hook-based interface for declarative server interaction and simplified state management.

+Here's what you gain by using CxAG to generate your backend wiring:

-> * Auto-generated query and mutation hooks for your backend with built-in support for caching and optimistic update, and auto-syncing of client state with the server.
+> * Query and mutation hooks with built-in support for caching and auto-syncing of client state with the server.
-> * All the power of Redux minus the boiler-plate and learning curve.
-Throw in any kind of state, structured however you want and manipulate it by simply calling `updateCache(stateVar, stateVarNewVal)`.
+> * A unified container for your entire UI state, containing both the data fetched from backend and local application data.
+> * Simplified management of local application state.
-> * Combine and tailor your data to your frontend models and access it via hook-based API.
-Derived state is cached and memoized by default.
-Changes to source state cascade down to the derived state including optimistic updates.
+> * Combine and tailor the state data to your frontend models and access it via hook-based API.
+> *  Derived state is cached and memoized by default.
+Changes to source state cascade down to the derived state.
-> * Celestial acts as a unified state container for your entire UI state, guaranteeing deterministic state transitions for a consistent, bug-free UX.
+> * Deterministic state transitions for a consistent, bug-free UX.

-Think of Celestial as a unified data layer on the frontend that contains your entire UI state and manages sync with the backend.
-It exposes hook-based API for you to plug into and declaratively manage data flow throughout your app, giving you an easy DX and consistent UX.

 # Acknowledgements

-Celestial relies heavily on Redux and its tooling.
+CxAg wraps the tools provided by the RTK ecosystem.
 We extend our gratitude to the authors and maintainers for not only making these tools open source but also tirelessly tending the community since inception.

 # Code Samples